-The NCD and Mental Health Catalytic Fund will be governed through a Steering Committee, which will be co-chaired by the World Health Organization (WHO) with a second UN system agency co-chairing in rotation.
-Members of the Steering Group will be those with proven experience and expertise in global and country-level action on tackling NCDs and improving mental health and will include a small number of agencies that are members of the UN Inter-Agency Task Force on the Prevention and Control of NCDs (the Task Force), Member States and development partners (including non-State actors).
+The Health4Life Fund will be governed through a Steering Committee, which will be cochaired by the World Health Organization (WHO)1 with a second UN system agency cochairing in rotation.2 Members of the Steering Group will be those with proven experience and expertise in global and country-level action on tackling NCDs and improving mental health and will include a small number of agencies that are members of the UN Inter-Agency Task Force on the Prevention and Control of NCDs (the Task Force), Member States and development partners (including non-State actors).
 The UN Multi-Partner Trust Fund Office will act as the Administrative Agent.
-WHO will be the Secretariat to the NCD and Mental Health Catalytic Fund, with the Task Force Secretariat (which is an integral part of WHO) as the hub.
+WHO will be the Secretariat to the Health4Life Fund, with the Task Force Secretariat (which is an integral part of WHO) as the hub.
 The roles and responsibilities of the Steering Committee, Secretariat, Administrative Agent and Participating UN Organizations will be in line with standard procedures for UN multi-partner trust funds.

-&lt;sup>1 In line with the leadership and coordination role of WHO in 'promoting and monitoring global action against NCDs' reaffirmed by the UN General Assembly, including 'in relation to the work of other UN organizations, international organizations and development banks' when establishing the NCD and Mental Health Catalytic Fund.
+1 In line with the leadership and coordination role of WHO in 'promoting and monitoring global action against NCDs' reaffirmed by the UN General Assembly1, including 'in relation to the work of other UN organizations, international organizations and development banks' when establishing the Health4Life Fund.

-&lt;sup>2 In keeping with the approach used for meetings of the UN Inter-Agency Task Force on the Prevention and Control of NCDs.
+2 In keeping with the approach used for meetings of the UN Inter-Agency Task Force on the Prevention and Control of NCDs.

-Both the United Nations Economic and Social Council (ECOSOC) and the World Health Assembly (WHA) will also receive progress reports on the NCD and Mental Health Catalytic Fund.
-ECOSOC will receive reports on the NCD and Mental Health Catalytic Fund through the annual report of the WHO Director-General on the work of the Task Force that is submitted by the UN Secretary General.
-Reporting to the WHA will be through existing annual reporting requirements on NCDs and mental health until 2031, to ensure that the NCD and Mental Health Catalytic Fund supports WHO's NCD trajectory (WHO Global NCD Action Plan 2013-2030), strategic priorities and relevant programmes in line with WHO's leadership and coordination role in promoting and monitoring global action against NCDs and mental health, and ongoing efforts to mobilize resources.
+Both the United Nations Economic and Social Council (ECOSOC) and the World Health Assembly (WHA) will also receive progress reports on the Health4Life Fund.
+ECOSOC will receive reports on the Health4Life Fund through the annual report of the WHO Director-General on the work of the Task Force that is submitted by the UN Secretary General.
+Reporting to the WHA will be through existing annual reporting requirements on NCDs and mental health until 2031, to ensure that the Health4Life Fund supports WHO's NCD trajectory (WHO Global NCD Action Plan 2013-2030), strategic priorities and relevant programmes in line with WHO's leadership and coordination role in promoting and monitoring global action against NCDs and mental health, and ongoing efforts to mobilize resources.

-I. The scale of the problem, the rationale for establishing the NCD and Mental Health Catalytic Fund and the demand from countries
+I. The scale of the problem, the rationale for establishing the Health4Life Fund and the demand from countries